Software-Improvement-Group/sigridci/docs/integrations/sigrid-api-documentation.md

 Unlike the response received when leveraging the endpoint to return a single user, groups have two fields that can be modified via the API: `users` and `systems`.

 - The `users` field contains the set of users that are members of the authorization group and will inherit the permissions granted to the group.
-A user is denoted by a string representing their unique identifier hash.
+A user is denoted by a UUID representing their unique identifier hash.
-- The `systems`field contins the set of systems authorized to be accessible by the group, similar to how it is defined for an individual user.
+- The `systems`field contains the set of systems authorized to be accessible by the group, similar to how it is defined for an individual user.
 System are denoted by their system name when onboarded in sigrid.
     - __NOTE:__ This name can be different from the display name seen in Sigrid, be sure to use the name the sytem was attributed during onboarding.

 When leveraging the `PUT https://sigrid-says.com/rest/auth/api/user-management/{customer}/groups/{groupID}/permissions` endpoint, the user must include in the request body the permissions to be updated.